mtgjson/mtgjson-website/docs/abstract-models/card-types/README.md

 # Card Types

-The Card Types data model describes a list of properties and values for card types found on cards.
+The Card Types data model describes a list of properties and values for card types found on black and white bordered cards.

 > Parent file: `CardTypes`
 > Parent property: `data`